 Organic Plants and seeds

-Organic starter plants or seeds will have been organically.
-They were grown using organic fertilizers and no chemical applications.
+Organic starter plants or seeds will have been organically grown using organic fertilizers and no chemical applications.

 Organic Pest Control